dascritch/cpu-audio/FEATURES.md

 Highlighting text amond chapters
 --------------------------------

-If you use a chapter track with name chapters, you can use a CSS rule to highlight a portion of your text with the playing audio.
+If you use a chapter track with name chapters <a href="applications/chapters_editor.html">(you can generate them here)</a>, you can use a CSS rule to highlight a portion of your text with the playing audio.

 <cpu-audio